Why read the homework together?

-- When listening and things are not clear, ask a simple question and give your partner a chance to explain things differently; when speaking, note how your second or third explanation is different — and make a note of this difference: this will help you clarify your thought and expression
+- When listening and things are not clear, say so, ask a simple question and give your partner a chance to explain things differently; when speaking, note how your second or third explanation is different and make a note of this difference: this will help you clarify your thought and expression

 You likely know a lot about groups, but not about teams

 - Precocious knowledge transfer is reflected in frequent and maps, reviews, and well-edited and sophisticated used of categories and tags.
 Your posts and comments are integrated and cite and extend the reach of each other’s arguments.
 It is clear that you have been communicating actively and learning from each other.